 Melanesia, which is primarily south of the equator, Micronesia, which is primarily north of the equator, and Polynesia, which spans a sizable area to the east, make up the three primary groups that make up the Pacific Islands.
 Polynesia, which meaning "many islands," is derived from the Greek words poly (many) and nesos (island).
 Polynesia spreads in a vast triangle from New Zealand in the southwest through Easter Island in the southeast and up to Hawai'i in the north.

+Polynesians have lighter complexion and are often taller than Melanesians and Micronesians.
+Polynesians are thought to have originated in Southeast Asia before migrating via Fiji to Tongaand Samoa, and then to the rest of Polynesia.
 It has been said that Samoa is the heart of Polynesia, and that Polynesia is also the heart of Oceania.
 People who are diverse in their culture and customs, spread throughout a huge span of the great Pacific Ocean, yet connected together by a fundamental culture that has remained intact since our oral traditions can recollect.
+The beauty and romance of the Pacific Islands have always captured man's imagination.
+They glisten like an oasis, raised above the sea in amazing and breathtaking grandeur.
+These gorgeous tropical islands also offer a retreat - a haven of sanctuary, peace, and excitement - for those of us in need of isolation and adventure.

 The islands' greenness and freshness conjure up visions of eternal youth and a heavenly paradise - crystal sea, sparkling white sand and surf, golden yellow rays of sunshine - a dawn to night sky of superb colors - from sapphire-blue to topaz and turquoise, garnet and ruby to amethyst, citrine and peridot to the unique mystique of a theatrical curtain of exquisite Tahitian black pearl and onyx Oceania is the most gorgeous, enchanting, and stunning of these fantastic dream-worlds, with its chains of pure and natural multicolored gem-clustered islands.